Skip to main content

 Stylized photo of Bam Bahadur probably taken of a painting

 There is an apocryphal story doing the rounds in family circles that Girvananda Kumari was brought to Kathmandu from western Nepal as a dola as was the custom then for the 2 princes Surendra and Upendra to choose and marry at puberty and so she was brought up in the Hanuman Dhoka Royal Palace.
 Young girls of pure-caste families were raised in the royal household and given instruction in palace etiquette and training in art, music and social science.
-However, in Girvananda's case she was rejected by both the princes and ended up taking Bam Bahadur as his wife at the prodding of Crown Prince Surendra.
+However, in Girvananda's case she was rejected by both the princes and ended up taking Bam Bahadur as her husband at the prodding of Crown Prince Surendra.
 There is another interesting story surrounding the third wife Badan Kumari the Basnet girl.
 She was raised in Hanuman Dhoka as a maid-of-honor to Junior Queen Rajya Luxmi Devi.
 During the Basnet conspiracy to do away with Jung Bahadur Rana known in history as the bloody Bhandarkhal episode she managed to run away from the palace and take shelter in Lagan the home of the Rana family.
 This was how she saved herself and eventually Bam Bahadur took her as his wife.
 These stories were shared with me by Jhasendra Bikram Rana one of the oldest surviving members of the family today and 4th generation descendant of Bambir Bikram Rana.

 Colonel Teg Bahadur Rana, photo shared by Jay Bikram Rana, a 5th generation descendant